deutschj/sysperfeval/README.md

 [16K, 32K)             3 |                                                    |
 ```

 In contrast to PG17, when using PG16 with direct IO, block IO operations accounted for most of the query response time.
-Block IO operations took mostly around 128-256 ms and overall accounted for 5920 ms of time spent in IO on average (= 75% of the 7822 ms query response time).
+Block IO operations took mostly around 128-256 us and overall accounted for 5920 ms of time spent in IO on average (= 75% of the 7822 ms query response time).

 #### IO time occupied by pread64() syscalls